-Rahul is an app enthusiast who loves scouring the web for alternatives to popular apps.
+Rahul is an app enthusiast who loves scouring the web for alternatives to popular apps and websites.
 Monopoly mustn't prevail!

 What Apps Are Similar to Instagram?

 With the dawning of the age of social media, it is becoming more convenient to share snippets of your life with the entire world.
 Some would go as far as to say that if you don’t exist on social media, you don’t have any proof of existence.
 With so much importance being given to these apps, image sharing platforms have become the latest trend.

 With cool features like stories, boomerang, and countless filters, this super-famous photosharing app is at the top of the trade.
 That being said, it has also received a lot of flak for catering to negative trends, especially when it comes to beauty standards.
 It’s also becoming quite crowded on the app.

 So if you are on the lookout for another similar platform where you can share awesome pictures with no judgments, take a look at a few social media apps like Instagram.
 Some of the apps on the list might not be as big as Instagram or Snapchat but they’re growing by leaps and bounds.